Magnetic Resonance Imaging (MRI) of the HeadSkip to the navigation

 - Check blood flow or blood clots to the brain.
 MRI can show bleeding in or around the brain.

 - Check symptoms of a known or suspected head injury.

 - Check symptoms such as change in consciousness, confusion, or abnormal movements.
 These symptoms may be caused by brain diseases, such as Huntington's disease, multiple sclerosis (MS), Parkinson's disease, or Alzheimer's disease.
-See an MRI showing MS in the brain.

 - Check for "water on the brain" (hydrocephaly).